sensu/sensu-docs/content/sensu-go/6.5/operations/deploy-sensu/secure-sensu.md

 The Sensu Go agent API, HTTP API, and web UI use a common stanza in `/etc/sensu/backend.yml` to provide the certificate, key, and CA file needed to provide secure communication.

 {{% notice note %}}
-**NOTE**: By changing these parameters, the server will communicate using transport layer security (TLS) and expect agents that connect to it to use the WebSocket secure protocol.
+**NOTE**: By changing these configuration options, the server will communicate using transport layer security (TLS) and expect agents that connect to it to use the WebSocket secure protocol.
 For communication to continue, you must complete the configuration in this section **and** in the [Sensu agent-to-server communication](#secure-sensu-agent-to-server-communication) section.
 {{% /notice %}}

 Configure the following backend secure sockets layer (SSL) attributes in `/etc/sensu/backend.yml`:

-1. Replace the placeholders with the paths to your CA root, backend certificate, and backend key files for the `trusted-ca-file`, `cert-file`, and `key-file` parameters:
+1. Replace the placeholders with the paths to your CA root, backend certificate, and backend key files for the `trusted-ca-file`, `cert-file`, and `key-file` configuration options:
 {{< code yml >}}
 trusted-ca-file: "/etc/sensu/tls/ca.pem"
 cert-file: "/etc/sensu/tls/backend-1.example.com.pem"
 key-file: "/etc/sensu/tls/backend-1.example.com-key.pem"
 {{< /code >}}

-2. Set the `insecure-skip-tls-verify` parameter to `false`:
+2. Set the `insecure-skip-tls-verify` configuration option to `false`:
 {{< code yml >}}
 insecure-skip-tls-verify: false
 {{< /code >}}

-3. When you provide these cert-file and key-file parameters, the agent WebSocket API and HTTP API will serve requests over SSL/TLS (https).
+3. When you provide these cert-file and key-file configuration options, the agent WebSocket API and HTTP API will serve requests over SSL/TLS (https).
-For this reason, you must also specify `https://` schema for the `api-url` parameter for backend API configuration:
+For this reason, you must also specify `https://` schema for the `api-url` configuration option for backend API configuration:
 {{< code yml >}}
 api-url: "https://localhost:8080"
 {{< /code >}}